Looking for the best gaming mouse? This is a complete list of all the best mice a gamer can buy in 2018. Tested and reviewed by our gaming team.

 6. what is meant with plug-n-play?

-It means that the mouse in question does not need a driver, software or anything else in order to run properly.
-With a plug-and-play mouse you simply plug in the USB and the mouse is good to go.
+It means that the mouse in question does not need a driver, software or anything else to run correctly.
+With a plug-and-play mouse you merely plug in the USB, and the mouse is good to go.
 The mouse can still have a software attached, as long as the mouse can do fine without it.

 7. Which mice is the most popular one for gaming?

 Like in many other gaming gear categories, Razer takes the cake again.
 The Razer DeathAdder is by far the most popular gaming mouse, and it is very easy to see why.
 We won’t say it is the best mouse in the world, but it is up there in the top 5.
 The Logitech G502 is also an incredibly popular pick among gamers and is by many considered to be the best mouse in the world.

 8. Is there a big difference between wired and wireless mice?

 Yes, without the shadow of a doubt.
 The performance of wired gaming mice is generally and almost always a lot better, and also more durable.
 You will have to pay a quite excessive amount of money to get a wireless mouse that can compete with that of its wired counterparts.
 Such as the G900 Proteus Spectrum, but you can get the same performance for less than half the price.
 So unless wireless is a feature you need, we always recommend you buy wired mice instead.

 9. Does all mouse work with Mac IOS?

 No, most gaming gear companies target their products at PC’s, since it is generally superior for gaming.
 This combined with the exclusive and isolated software that is IOS makes it so that a lot of mice only work correctly on Windows computers.
 So if you are a Mac user, do make sure to always watch for the ”compatibility” factor when shopping for new gaming gear.

 10. What is RGB?